redhat-developer/app-services-sdk-go/kafkainstance/apiv1internal/client/docs/ConsumerGroupResetOffsetResult.md

 ### NewConsumerGroupResetOffsetResult

-`func NewConsumerGroupResetOffsetResult(items []ConsumerGroupResetOffsetResultItem, total int32, ) *ConsumerGroupResetOffsetResult`
+`func NewConsumerGroupResetOffsetResult(total int32, ) *ConsumerGroupResetOffsetResult`

 NewConsumerGroupResetOffsetResult instantiates a new ConsumerGroupResetOffsetResult object This constructor will assign default values to properties that have it defined,